-STARTOO
+START TOO

-A Client Guide
+To help individuals living with rheumatoid arthritis create a muscle A Client Guide strengthening program with their health and exercise (H&E) professional

-To facilitate the prescription of muscle strengthening exercise for people with rheumatoid arthritis
+Let your health and exercise professional know you are interested in learning more about muscle strengthening exercise and ask about the benefits.

-CHECKLIST of discussion points for you and your health and exercise (H&E) professional to put together a muscle strengthening program:
+Address any concerns about safety (muscle strengthening exercise is safe, especially if you start with where you're at, progress slowly, and adjust based on how you feel).

-1 Let your health and exercise professional know you are interested in learning more about muscle strengthening exercise and ask about the benefits.
-2 Address any concerns about safety (muscle strengthening exercise is safe, especially if you start with where you're at, progress slowly, and adjust based on how you feel).
-3 Answer the questions in this tool to help you and your health and exercise professional best prepare to make an exercise program that's right for you.
-4 Together, create a muscle strengthening program that takes into account your disease and needs.
-5 Make a plan to do your exercises and schedule it in your phone/calendar.
-6 Check-in on your progress (either with your health and exercise professional or someone else who keeps you accountable).
-7 Check out additional arthritis exercise resources .
-8 Keep track of your exercise progress and disease symptoms.
+Answer the questions in this tool to help you and your health and exercise professional best prepare to make an exercise program that's right for you.